 An iron infusion is a way to receive iron through a small catheter in your vein.
 Intravenous (IV) iron supplementation is another name for this.
 A healthcare provider performs this procedure in a medical office or clinic.

-If you do not have enough iron, your body cannot make hemoglobin, and you may develop anemia.
+If you don’t have enough iron, your body can’t make hemoglobin.
+This protein helps blood carry oxygen throughout your body.
+With this issue, you may develop anemia.
 This is known as iron-deficiency anemia, the most common type of anemia.